ory/sdk/clients/client/java/docs/IdentityApi.md

 | **404** | errorGeneric |  -  |
 | **0** | errorGeneric |  -  |

-<a name="deleteIdentityCredentials"></a>
+<a id="deleteIdentityCredentials"></a>
 # **deleteIdentityCredentials**
-> deleteIdentityCredentials(id, type)
+> deleteIdentityCredentials(id, type, identifier)

 Delete a credential for a specific identity

-Delete an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model) credential by its type You can only delete second factor (aal2) credentials.
+Delete an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model) credential by its type.
+You cannot delete password or code auth credentials through this API.

 ### Example
 ```java